awsdocs/amazon-athena-user-guide/doc_source/ctas-examples.md

 ```

 **Example: Creating partitioned tables**
 The following examples show `CREATE TABLE AS SELECT` queries for partitioned tables in different storage formats, using `partitioned_by`, and other properties in the `WITH` clause\.
 For syntax, see [CTAS table properties](create-table-as.md#ctas-table-properties)\.
-For more information about choosing the columns for partitioning, see [Bucketing vs partitioning](ctas-bucketing-vs-partitioning.md)\.
+For more information about choosing the columns for partitioning, see [Partitioning and bucketing in Athena](ctas-partitioning-and-bucketing.md)\.
 List partition columns at the end of the list of columns in the `SELECT` statement\.
 You can partition by more than one column, and have up to 100 unique partition and bucket combinations\.
 For example, you can have 100 partitions if no buckets are specified\.

 ```